Sisiku Julius Ayuk Tabe: Detention, trial and life sentence

 At some point after his arrest, Tabe reached out to former SDF parliamentarian Wirba Joseph, asking him to assume leadership of the revolution.
 Wirba declined the request.

-On July 30, 2019, Ayuk Tabe and the nine other detained members of the Interim Government declared that they would go on a hunger strike over the disappearance of convicts at Kondenguin Central Prison and the Buea Central Prison.
+On 30 July 2019, Ayuk Tabe and the nine other detained members of the Interim Government declared that they would go on a hunger strike over the disappearance of convicts at Kondenguin Central Prison and the Buea Central Prison.
 The hunger strike would last until their lawyers could verify the whereabouts of each disappeared convict.
 The strike started at midnight the same day.

-On August 20, Ayuk Tabe and the other nine leaders were sentenced to life imprisonment by the Yaoundé Military Tribunal.
+On 20 August, Ayuk Tabe and the other nine leaders were sentenced to life imprisonment by the Yaoundé Military Tribunal.
 Having expected this outcome, the separatists were singing in court while the sentence was pronounced.
 A week later, a letter signed by Ayuk Tabe stated that the life sentences was not a setback for the separatist cause, but rather a "validation of (their) self-determination and claim to a sovereign and free Southern Cameroons".
 In September 2020, the Court of Appeals upheld the sentence.

 Ayuk Tabe dismissed the Major National Dialogue outright, stating that "[President] Paul Biya does not have the power to determine the fate of Ambazonia".
 He did, however, welcome the release of Maurice Kamto.

 In November 2019, pro-separatist sources reported that Sako and his supporters had changed Sako's title from Acting Interim President to President, aiming to permanently replace Ayuk Tabe even if the latter would ever be released.

 In January 2020, newly-arrived prisoners broke into the cells of Ayuk Tabe and the nine other Ambazonian leaders, stealing food and money.
 Ayuk Tabe and the others accused the prison administration of complicity through inaction, and claimed there was a conspiracy to threaten their lives.

 In July 2020, Cameroonian officials met with Ayuk Tabe to discuss a ceasefire.
 Ayuk Tabe listed three conditions; a general amnesty, that the military pull out of the Anglophone regions, and that President Paul Biya himself announce the ceasefire.
 Ayuk Tabe also demanded that if prisoners were released in phases, he would be among the last to be released.

+On 1 January 2024, Ayuk Tabe wrote a letter calling for an end to the leadership crisis and unity among separatist factions.
+In January 2025, he declared his continued commitment to the Ambazonian independence movement, and expressed the belief that the insurgency would ultimately succeed.